SandeepTheDev/complete-javascript/03-scope/README.md

 ## `let` and `const` hoisting

-Variables declare with `let` and `const` keyword do not get initialized during first pass it is in uninitialized state and it doesn't get initialized until it run accross the let or const declaration.
+Variables declare with `let` and `const` keyword do not get initialized during first pass it is in uninitialized state and it doesn't get initialized until it run across the let or const declaration.

 Accessing variable before initialization throws an error TDZ (temporal dead zone).